seL4/docs/projects/sel4/kernel-contribution.md

 continues to be updated and work as seL4 evolves.

-This is particularly important for features that span all the kernel ports and need to be tested on all the supported platfroms.
+This is particularly important for features that span all the kernel ports and need to be tested on all the supported platforms.
 It is not sufficient to implement a kernel feature on a single platform, with no plans of how to ensure that it works on all supported platforms (where possible).